xrash/archsetup/README.md

         ln -s /etc/fonts/conf.avail/70-no-bitmaps.conf /etc/fonts/conf.d/

-- Add the switch-keyboard-layout script to easily switch from br to us.
 - Add the http group to **$username** and symlink **/var/www** to **/home/$username/www**:

         usermod $username -a -G http